 Unfortunately, the equity release horror stories reported in this article do not amount to misconduct.
 This is because the equity release borrowers in question have entered into an agreement that was entirely legal at the time.

-However, you can protect yourself against experiencing similar issues by taking great care to research the means by which you choose to release equity.
+However, you can protect yourself against experiencing similar issues by taking great care to research the means by which you choose to approach equity release.

 Seek Professional Advice

 Firstly, you should discuss the matter with a financial adviser – and take care that they are independent.
-It is vital to seek unbiased equity release advice.
+It is vital to seek unbiased equity release advice from financial experts.

 In the first of the above equity release horror stories, the adviser ended up receiving £7,120 in commission from the Prudential for “selling” the scheme to the recipients.